 This problem has been with us for more than a generation.
 It was a common them when I first arrived in New Zealand in the late 1980s to edit The Dominion’s Computer Pages.

-I recall at the time there was one Auckland-based company which had repeatedly attempted to sell its software to government buyers in Wellington with no success.
+At the time there was one Auckland-based company which had repeatedly attempted to sell its software to government buyers in Wellington with no success.
 The company was a recognised world leader in its field.
 It did, however, manage to partner with Digital Equipment Corporation, then a major player.

 The incident was proof there was a clear bias, intentional or not, against buying from local technology firms.
 It seems we have learnt nothing in 25 years.